nigelhorne/CGI-ACL/README.md

 ### SIDE EFFECTS

+On the first call (even if the supplied address is invalid), initialises `$self->{allowed_ips}` to an empty hashref so that `all_denied()` treats the ACL as having IP restrictions configured.
+This ensures fail-closed behaviour: an ACL whose only `allow_ip()` calls all supplied invalid addresses denies all traffic rather than allowing it.

-Invalidates the internal CIDR lookup cache so the next call to `all_denied()` will rebuild it with the new entry included.
+On a successful (valid) call, also invalidates the internal CIDR lookup cache so the next call to `all_denied()` rebuilds it with the new entry.

 ### API SPECIFICATION